Ion rapid transit: Approved light rail system

 On June 24, 2009, Regional Council approved LRT as the technology for rapid transit in Waterloo Region.
 Regional Council also approved a recommendation to implement the system in stages because ridership, development potential and capital and operating costs vary along the route.

 The light rail system was approved by Regional Council with a vote of 15–1.
 Cambridge mayor Doug Craig cast the dissenting vote.
 Other Cambridge-area representatives joined Craig in voting against subsequent motions on the service's staging, feeling that running only buses to that city does them a disservice.

 The Province of Ontario had promised to fund up to two thirds of the cost of the construction of a light rail or bus rapid transit system in Waterloo Region.

 However, in the summer of 2010, actual funding commitments from higher levels of government for the combined LRT and aBRT system were announced: $300 million from the province of Ontario, and $265 million (or up to 1/3 of the full cost) from the federal government.
 The provincial figure was disappointing to supporters, as the provincial government had previously promised to pay 2/3 of the cost.
 Regional council debated funding the remaining $200–300 million required for the project to go ahead as planned.

-During public consultation for the project, concerns related to the light rail proposal focused on its relative service infrequency when compared with rapid transit systems in other cities (though it would still outperform the Region’s best bus services in its overall service capacity, and the frequency of many routes); the projected service frequency will be approximately 7.5 minutes.
+During public consultation for the project, concerns related to the light rail proposal focused on its relative service infrequency when compared with rapid transit systems in other cities (though it would still outperform the Region's best bus services in its overall service capacity, and the frequency of many routes); the projected service frequency will be approximately 7.5 minutes.
 In addition, a light rail line would be limited by the narrow main streets of key downtown areas.
-A feasible proposal raised by the Region for dealing with this challenge would be to have light rail vehicles (LRVs) share space with traffic within core areas, somewhat resembling the traditional streetcar networks of many European cities, and of nearby Toronto.
+A feasible proposal raised by the Region for dealing with this challenge would be to have light rail vehicles (LRVs) share space with traffic within core areas, somewhat resembling the streetcar network of nearby Toronto.
 A bus rapid transit line would also face the challenge of the cramped core areas, and thus would also likely share space with traffic in core areas.

 In late 2011, planning was well underway and preparations were being made.
 In October, a property on Dutton Drive in Waterloo, bordering the rail-line corridor where the LRT is planned to be installed, was purchased to serve as a maintenance and storage yard for the system's LRVs.
 The site, which was purchased for $6 million, will contain three buildings: the largest is 75000 sqft and will house the operations centre and a repair shop; one will include a washing system; and the third is a 15000 sqft wayside maintenance building that will house the repair truck fleet.

-Vehicles
+Staging

+The Region approved a staged implementation plan for its rapid transit system: